 When starting an e-commerce business one often thinks once you have a solid product and marketing plan, the rest is easy.
 Truth be told, how you go about fulfilling your customer’s orders can be one of the most challenging aspects of running your business.
-Without a solid fulfillment plan, you could ignite fires that in the end cause you to loose customers.
+Without a solid shipping strategy and fulfillment plan, you could ignite fires that in the end cause you to loose ecommerce customers.
 Backorders, lost or damaged packages, lost money on shipping rates, inability to scale- these are all problems that can drastically hurt your bottom line and your customer retention.
 Not to mention- a real pain to deal with.
+You maybe asking yourself, how do I develop a shipping strategy?
 In this article, written by Thea Earl, originally published by shopify.com, you will read about the basic things to consider when shipping and fulfilling your online orders.

 The Beginner’s Guide to Ecommerce Shipping and Fulfillment

 You put a lot of effort into making sure your customers have a great experience.
 You approve the images, you tweak your store, and you write the emails, all with the goal of leaving your customers happy.